MicrosoftDocs/security/security-docs/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 ---
-title: How do I apply Zero Trust principles to Microsoft Copilot for Security?
+title: How do I apply Zero Trust principles to Microsoft Security Copilot?
-description: How to apply Zero Trust principles to Microsoft Copilot for Security. ms.date: 04/02/2024 ms.service: security
+description: How to apply Zero Trust principles to Microsoft Security Copilot. ms.date: 04/02/2024 ms.service: security
 author: BrendaCarter